prazwal1/Empirical-Study-of-Interval-Scheduling-Algorithms/Readme.md

   - Runtime O(n 2^n): vs n plot shows exponential growth (up to ~4s at n=20 for high overlap).
   - Normalized t(n)/(n 2^n): Decreases to ~1.6-2.4 × 10^{-7} s (trends toward constant but doesn't fully stabilize due to small n).
 High overlap (α=0.1) has lower constant (implicit early invalidations act as "pruning").
   - α Impact: High overlap faster in practice (more early conflicts skip computations), but worst-case still exponential.
 - Ties to Theory: Impractical for n>20 (e.g., n=20: ~1 million subsets, compared to n! for TSP which is ~2.4 × 10^{18} for n=20, far worse).
-No explicit pruning, but backtracking could optimize average-case without changing worst-case.
-Exhaustive search is impractical at scale; induction proofs are preferred for correctness over trial-and-error.
+No explicit pruning, but backtracking can significantly reduce runtime for small or typical n by eliminating branches that cannot lead to a better solution, so fewer states are explored in practice.
+However, in the worst case, no branches are pruned and the algorithm still examines all possible subsets (≈ 2ⁿ states).
+Therefore, pruning improves average-case performance but does not change the worst-case time complexity, which remains exponential and impractical at scale.

 ### Plot: Exhaustive Runtime Validation
 ![Exhaustive Runtime Validation](plots/exhaustive_big_o.png)